-Birthday Club is a chance for every student to celebrate their birthday.
-The students may invite a guest to join them for lunch on the celebrated day.
+Birthday Club is a chance for every student to celebrate their birthday during the school year/day.
+Students may invite a guest to join them for lunch on the celebrated day.
 Each student will receive a pencil and ice cream cup.
 The Birthday Club will be the 2nd Wednesday of each month.
 June and July birthdays will be celebrated in December and January respectively.
 August birthdays will be celebrated the last Wednesday of August.